zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

 - **D. Assign the engineering team the Billing Account User role on the billing account and the Project Billing Manager role on the organization**:

     - This would allow the engineering team to link projects to the billing account, which is explicitly against the requirements.
 ---
+## Question-64

+#deployments

+You want to deploy an application on Cloud Run that processes messages from a Cloud Pub/Sub topic.
+You want to follow Google-recommended practices.
+What should you do?

+- A. 1.
+Create a Cloud Function that uses a Cloud Pub/Sub trigger on that topic.
+2. Call your application on Cloud Run from the Cloud Function for every message.
+- B. 1.
+Grant the Pub/Sub Subscriber role to the service account used by Cloud Run.
+2. Create a Cloud Pub/Sub subscription for that topic.
+3. Make your application pull messages from that subscription.
+- ***C. 1.
+Create a service account.
+2. Give the Cloud Run Invoker role to that service account for your Cloud Run application.
+3. Create a Cloud Pub/Sub subscription that uses that service account and uses your Cloud Run application as the push endpoint.***
+- D. 1.
+Deploy your application on Cloud Run on GKE with the connectivity set to Internal.
+2. Create a Cloud Pub/Sub subscription for that topic.
+3. In the same Google Kubernetes Engine cluster as your application, deploy a container that takes the messages and sends them to your application.

+### Explanation:

+This approach aligns with **Google-recommended practices** for deploying applications on Cloud Run that process messages from a Cloud Pub/Sub topic.

+1. **Service Account for Secure Communication**:
+    - Create a dedicated service account to ensure secure communication between Cloud Pub/Sub and your Cloud Run service.
+    - Grant the **Cloud Run Invoker role** to this service account, allowing Pub/Sub to invoke your Cloud Run service.
+2. **Cloud Pub/Sub Push Subscription**:
+    - Set up a Pub/Sub subscription for the topic and configure it to use your Cloud Run application's URL as the push endpoint.
+Pub/Sub will push messages to your Cloud Run service automatically.
+3. **Efficient Processing with Push**:
+    - Using a **push subscription** eliminates the need for your application to pull messages, reducing complexity and ensuring low latency message processing.

+### Why Not the Other Options?

+- **A. Use a Cloud Function with a Pub/Sub trigger to invoke Cloud Run**:
+    - This introduces unnecessary complexity and latency.
+Pub/Sub can directly push messages to Cloud Run without requiring a Cloud Function as an intermediary.
+- **B. Grant Pub/Sub Subscriber role and pull messages from the subscription**:
+    - While pulling messages is possible, it is **not the recommended practice** for Cloud Run.
+Using a push subscription simplifies the setup and ensures immediate message delivery.
+- **D. Use Cloud Run on GKE with an internal connectivity configuration**:
+    - Deploying Cloud Run on GKE is overly complex and unnecessary for this use case.
+Standard Cloud Run with a push subscription is simpler, more scalable, and cost-effective.
+---
+## Question-66

+#billing

+Your company has an existing GCP organization with hundreds of projects and a billing account.
+Your company recently acquired another company that also has hundreds of projects and its own billing account.
+You would like to consolidate all GCP costs of both GCP organizations onto a single invoice.
+You would like to consolidate all costs as of tomorrow.
+What should you do?

+- ***A. Link the acquired company's projects to your company's billing account.***
+- B. Configure the acquired company's billing account and your company's billing account to export the billing data into the same BigQuery dataset.
+- C. Migrate the acquired company's projects into your company's GCP organization.
+Link the migrated projects to your company's billing account.
+- D. Create a new GCP organization and a new billing account.
+Migrate the acquired company's projects and your company's projects into the new GCP organization and link the projects to the new billing account.

+To me, A looks correct. projects are linked to another organization as well in the acquired company so migrating would need google cloud support. we can not do ourselves. however, we can link other company projects to an existing billing account to generate total cost. https://medium.com/google-cloud/google-cloud-platform-cross-org-billing-41c5db8fefa6

+---

+## Question-68

+#monitoring #billing

+For analysis purposes, you need to send all the logs from all of your Compute Engine instances to a BigQuery dataset called platform-logs.
+You have already installed the Cloud Logging agent on all the instances.
+You want to minimize cost.
+What should you do?

+- A. 1.
+Give the BigQuery Data Editor role on the platform-logs dataset to the service accounts used by your instances.
+2. Update your instances' metadata to add the following value: logs-destination: bq://platform-logs.
+- B. 1.
+In Cloud Logging, create a logs export with a Cloud Pub/Sub topic called logs as a sink.
+2. Create a Cloud Function that is triggered by messages in the logs topic.
+3. Configure that Cloud Function to drop logs that are not from Compute Engine and to insert Compute Engine logs in the platform-logs dataset.
+- ***C. 1.
+In Cloud Logging, create a filter to view only Compute Engine logs.
+2. Click Create Export.
+3. Choose BigQuery as Sink Service, and the platform-logs dataset as Sink Destination.***
+- D. 1.
+Create a Cloud Function that has the BigQuery User role on the platform-logs dataset.
+2. Configure this Cloud Function to create a BigQuery Job that executes this query: INSERT INTO dataset.platform-logs (timestamp, log) SELECT timestamp, log FROM compute.logs WHERE timestamp > DATE_SUB(CURRENT_DATE(), INTERVAL 1 DAY) 3.
+Use Cloud Scheduler to trigger this Cloud Function once a day.

+### Explanation:

+This approach aligns with **Google-recommended practices** and is the simplest and most cost-effective way to send Compute Engine logs to a BigQuery dataset.

+1. **Filtering Logs**:

+    - Use **Cloud Logging's export feature** to filter logs specific to Compute Engine instances.
+This ensures that only relevant logs are sent to BigQuery, minimizing unnecessary data processing and storage costs.
+2. **BigQuery as a Sink**:

+    - Select **BigQuery** as the sink destination and specify the `platform-logs` dataset.
+This automatically sends the filtered logs to the specified dataset for analysis.
+3. **Cost Efficiency**:

+    - By directly exporting filtered logs to BigQuery, you avoid additional costs associated with intermediary services like Cloud Pub/Sub or Cloud Functions.

+### Why Not the Other Options?

+- **A. Update instances' metadata to direct logs to BigQuery**:

+    - There is no feature in GCP that allows logs to be sent to BigQuery by simply updating instance metadata.
+This option is not valid.
+- **B. Use Cloud Pub/Sub and Cloud Functions**:

+    - This adds unnecessary complexity and cost.
+Logs can be exported directly from Cloud Logging to BigQuery without needing Cloud Pub/Sub or a Cloud Function.
+- **D. Use Cloud Functions and Cloud Scheduler**:

+    - This approach is unnecessarily complicated and inefficient.
+Direct export from Cloud Logging to BigQuery is simpler and more cost-effective.
+---